Carbohydrate counting, or "carb counting," is a meal planning technique for managing your blood glucose levels.

 Protein and Fat

 With carbohydrate counting, it is easy to forget about the protein and fat in meals.
-Always include a source of protein and fat to balance out your meal.
+Always include a source of protein and healthy fat to balance out your meal.

 Using Food Labels